Oichkatzelesfrettschen/eigen/README.md

 ## Development Environment

 Run `./setup.sh` to install the toolchain including GCC, Clang/LLVM, Meson and pre-commit.
+The pre-commit hooks are configured to use local scripts so they work even when the network is unavailable.
 After installation you can enable the git hooks with:

 ```bash
 pre-commit install